 The intern's role should be clearly described.
-To ensure that this is the case, a short internship plan and contract is drawn up between the supervisor from the institution, the student, and a teacher of the Honours College FSW.
+To ensure that this is the case, a short internship plan and contract is drawn up between the institution, the student, and the Honours College.

-On the Brightspace page of your cohort, a manual with more information about the societal internship can be found.
+On the Blackboard page of your cohort, a manual with more information about the societal internship can be found.

 Integration of knowledge and skills in research and practice previously acquired in course work, in particular in realistic work situations;